j-greig/greig/_posts/2019-09-01-returning-to-employment-from-freelance.md

 When it comes to going freelance, the metaphor most commonly used seems to be "making the leap".
 Understandably so, because you're giving up the (perceived) security of a fulltime job and a regular paycheck, for something alltogether less predictable.
 I've put "perceived" in brackets there, because it's arguable that freelancing is actually _less_ risky overall, because your income is coming from multiple sources, rather than an employer who could go bust and dissappear in a puff of smoke.
 (And yes, I know graphic designers who this has happened to).

 Here's where my story takes another twist.
 At the start of 2017 I moved from London back north to Glasgow, the city where I'd studied graphic design and then worked in my twenties.
-Initially I carried on working for myself, but by the summer of 2017 I'd had another spell of depression, partialy triggered by a  freelancing gig that went very sour (and partially triggered by living and working alone, I think...)
+Initially I carried on working for myself, but by the summer of 2017 I'd had another spell of depression, partially triggered by a  freelancing gig that went very sour (and partially triggered by living and working alone, I think...)

 By this point I'd realised that:
 1. Freelancing in Glasgow was harder than in London because there was much less of it to go around.